GoogleCloudPlatform/gcpdiag/website/content/en/runbook/steps/lb/verify-firewall-rules.md

 ### Failure Reason

 {insight}
 The health checks are currently failing due to a misconfigured firewall.
-This prevents Google Cloud probers from connecting to your backends, causing the load balancer to consider them unhealthy.
+This prevents Google Cloud probers from connecting to the backends, causing the load balancer to consider them unhealthy.

 ### Failure Remediation

-Update your firewall rules to allow inbound traffic from the Google Cloud health check IP ranges (found at <https://cloud.google.com/load-balancing/docs/health-check-concepts#ip-ranges>) to your backends.
+Update the firewall rules to allow inbound traffic from the Google Cloud health check IP ranges (found at <https://cloud.google.com/load-balancing/docs/health-check-concepts#ip-ranges>) to the backends.

 ### Success Reason